China says has no intent to play 'Game of Thrones' but warns on sovereignty

-Wang Yi, China's foreign minister and state councilor, said Beijing would not bow to threats, including on trade, though he said he hoped a round of high-level trade talks next month would produce positive results.
+Wang Yi, China's foreign minister and state councillor, said Beijing would not bow to threats, including on trade, though he said he hoped a round of high-level trade talks next month would produce positive results.

-In an address on the sidelines of the annual United Nations General Assembly in New York, Wang urged a move away from confrontation between the two biggest global economies, saying they should cooperate for mutual benefit and for that of rest of the world.
+In a speech on the sidelines of the annual United Nations General Assembly in New York - which Wang is expected to address on Friday - he urged a move away from confrontation between the two biggest global economies, saying they should cooperate for mutual benefit and for that of rest of the world.

 Earlier on Tuesday, U.S. President Donald Trump had a stern message for China and its president, Xi Jinping, in his speech at the U.N.
 General Assembly, saying that the United States would no longer tolerate Beijing's trade practices and that he would not accept a "bad deal" with China on trade.